 “Whether pitching or simply as a delegate, more happens in the moments between scheduled events than could ever happen without being in the room…” [2017 delegate]

 In 2019, PAX continues to focus on relationship building as much as pitching productions.
-Producers should expect to spend more time engaging with presenters beyond pitching opportunities, through structured networking sessions, our “Hooked Up” program that matches you with presenters, dedicated space for meetings as well as social events designed to facilitate dialogue between producers and presenters.
+Producers should expect to spend more time engaging with presenters beyond pitching opportunities, through structured networking sessions, our “First Base” program that matches you with presenters, dedicated space for meetings as well as social events designed to facilitate authentic dialogue between producers and presenters.